 It is okay to change your major, but see your academic advisor to help you select courses that will work towards a specific program.
 For example, if you have been taking classes towards an English degree and would rather enter an engineering program, you will need to take different general education courses to fulfill the needs of your new area of interest.

 You can get more information about transfer through the University of Wisconsin System Transfer-Wisconsin.
 Transfer-Wisconsin provides more information about courses and academic programs and the transfer guides and agreements between UW institutions and enables students to determine how courses transfer between the UW Colleges and other UW System institutions.

 How will knowing my major help me?

 Knowing your major or area of interest will help you select courses that will apply to a specific program at your selected school.
 The courses you take at the UW Colleges will transfer, but they may not be the courses required for your specific degree program at your institution.

-- For more information about specific programs or majors at the UW System Institutions.
+- Learn more information about specific programs or majors at the UW System Institutions.

 What if I don't choose a major until after I transfer?

 As a UW Colleges student, you can earn the Associate of Arts and Sciences Degree.
 This degree is a foundation for many majors in the University of Wisconsin System and is generally accepted by other University of Wisconsin System institutions as fulfilling the university-wide, college and school general education breadth requirements.

 But, remember to be sure you are fulfilling program-specific requirements.
 See your advisor and consult Transfer-Wisconsin for more information about specific programs or majors at the UW System Institutions.

 For more detailed information about courses and majors offered on specific campuses, alternative learning options, distance learning options or geographic location, please visit the MajorMania website maintained by UW HELP.